CWood-sdf/spaceport.nvim/README.md

 The same thing can be done for sessions with `:Spaceport renameSession`

-If you want to split the tmux window, you can call `:Spaceport verticalSplit` or `:Spaceport horizontalSplit`, and it will split the window vertically and open to the project dir in a new pane.
+If you want to split the tmux window while preserving the directory you're in, you can call `:Spaceport verticalSplit` or `:Spaceport horizontalSplit`, and it will split the window vertically and open to the project dir in a new pane.

 ## Telescope integration